MarkoKupresanin/TrigEvaluationEquationGenerator/README.md

 > ``root.resizable(width=False, height=False)``
 > Change False to True

 ### Add/Remove functions or angles:
 > The lists ``functions``, ``deg_angles``, and ``rad_angles`` contain the function, angle values, and radian values respectively which can be changed or left as is.

-## Changing font:
+### Changing font:
 > ``app= appWindow(root, appFont, equationFont)``
 > The default font is Courier for the equation, and Arial for the buttons/labels.
 However they can be overidden by passing in another font in the app initialization.
+(You need to have the font installed on your machine for this to work)